Non-Invertible Higher-Categorical Symmetries: 0-Form Gauging of Higher-Categorical Symmetries

 \subsection{Gauging in 3d}

-We begin the discussion of gauging $G$ from the special case of $d=3$.
+We begin the discussion of gauging finite, abelian $G$ from the special case of $d=3$.
 This has been considered in the literature earlier \cite{Barkeshli:2014cna,Fradkin} in the context of 3d TQFTs, and our discussion is mostly a review of these works but now applied to general 3d QFTs that need not be topological.
-We formulate the discussion such that it amenable to generalization to higher dimensions.
+We formulate the discussion such that it is amenable to generalization to higher dimensions.
 The category $\cC_{\id,\fT}$ is a standard 1-category describing the genuine topological line defects and the topological local operators living at their junctions.
 Our task is to determine the 1-category $\cC_{\id,\fT/G}$ of the 3d theory $\fT/G$ obtained after gauging the 0-form symmetry $G$ of the 3d theory $\fT$.

 Let us begin by discussing the objects of $\cC_{\id,\fT/G}$, i.e. the genuine line defects in the theory $\fT/G$.
-First of all, gauging $G$ produces Wilson line defects for the gauge group $G$, which are topological as $G$ is discrete (in particular finite).
+First of all, gauging $G$ produces Wilson line defects for the gauge group $G$, which are topological as $G$ is finite and abelian.
+We will discuss a non-abelian example in section \ref{sec:Spin8S33d}.
 These line defects form a sub-category \be \text{Rep}(G)=\text{Vec}_{\wh G} \ee of $\cC_{\id,\fT/G}$, where $\text{Vec}_{\wh G}$ is the category of vector spaces graded by elements of the Pontryagin dual $\wh G$ of $G$.
 Recall that $\wh G$ is the group formed by irreducible representations of the finite group $G$ (which are all 1-dimensional) under tensor product operation.
 This subcategory provides objects in $\cC_{\id,\fT/G}$ labeled by representations of $G$.
 The irreducible representations of $G$, i.e. elements of $\wh G$, give rise to simple objects of $\cC_{\id,\fT/G}$.

 In addition to the $G$ representations, there are objects of $\cC_{\id,\fT/G}$ arising from the objects of $\cC_{\id,\fT}$.
 However, not every object of $\cC_{\id,\fT}$ descends to an object of $\cC_{\id,\fT/G}$.
 This is because only those objects of $\cC_{\id,\fT}$ that are left invariant by the action of $G$ are gauge invariant in the theory $\fT/G$, so only those objects survive as objects of $\cC_{\id,\fT/G}$.
 A simple object $D_1^{(O)}$ of $\cC_{\id,\fT/G}$ arising this way can be described as the object \be D_1^{(O)}\equiv\bigoplus_{i\in O}D_1^{(i)} \ee in the category $\cC_{\id,\fT}$, where $D_1^{(i)}$ are distinct simple objects of $\cC_{\id,\fT}$ lying in an orbit $O$ of the $G$ action.